Jimmy-2/RecipeApp/README.md

       - (Delete) Delete existing like
    - Favorites Screen (list of favorited recipes)
       - (Read/GET)  Recipe ids, names, images and summaries by the stored strings found in the favorites list sqlite database.
       - Populate recyclerview with each recyclerview item as a singular recipe with their names, images, summaries shown.
-Viewholder onclick will enter recipe screen and pass id as a string to recipe screen using Bundle so that the recipe screen can use the api url GET /recipes/{id}/information to display the recipe information.
+OnBindViewHolder Onclick will enter recipe screen and pass id as a string to recipe screen using Bundle so that the recipe screen can use the api url GET /recipes/{id}/information to display the recipe information.
+         ```swift
+         let query = PFQuery(className:"Post")
+         query.whereKey("author", equalTo: currentUser)
+         query.order(byDescending: "createdAt")
+         query.findObjectsInBackground { (posts: [PFObject]?, error: Error?) in
+            if let error = error {
+               print(error.localizedDescription)
+            } else if let posts = posts {
+               print("Successfully retrieved \(posts.count) posts.")
+           // TODO: Do something with posts...
+            }
+         }
+         ```

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]